josephalabiwork/real-estate-company-performance-analysis/README.md

 # Real-Estate-Company-Performance-Analysis
-## sales analysis using sql workbench..  joined four tables on sql from four different files to get exploratory data analysis and visualized on powerbi. null values kept because it represents important analysis
+## real estate performance analysis using sql workbench and power bi
 # INTRODUCTION
 ## Real Estate Performance Analysis (2020–2025)
 This analysis provides a data-driven overview of real estate performance from 2020–2025.